Best Broker for Recurring Investing in Europe

 • Pick a broker you won’t outgrow — switching costs time and friction.

-• FX drag from monthly EUR→USD conversions can easily outweigh zero commissions.
+• FX drag from monthly EUR→USD conversions can outweigh zero commissions over years.

 • Automation features are convenience, not strategy — a manual monthly routine works just as well.

-• Always confirm country eligibility before building your setup around a broker.
+• Always confirm eligibility before building your setup around a specific broker.

 Recurring investing = three layers